mehdiraized/thumbnail-remover/README.md

 - After activating the plugin, go to the settings page to remove existing thumbnails and disable future thumbnail generation.
 - Customize the thumbnail sizes as needed to better manage your media files.
+- Use the new backup feature to create backups of your media files.

 ## Frequently Asked Questions